leanprover/theorem_proving_in_lean/tactics.rst

 The tactic tries to solve the left disjunct immediately by assumption; if that fails, it tries to focus on the right disjunct; and if that doesn't work, it invokes the assumption tactic.

-Incidentally, a tactic expressions is really formal terms in Lean, of type ``tactic α`` for some ``α``.
+Incidentally, a tactic expression is really a formal term in Lean, of type ``tactic α`` for some ``α``.
 Tactics can be defined and then applied later on.

 .. code-block:: lean